 Tip #6) The best lighting is usually found in the early morning (approximately 9:00 – 11:00 AM) or a couple of hours before sunset.
 In order to avoid harsh sun, I suggest one of these two times.

 Some couples get very nervous about picking out the best outfit for their engagement session.
 I get it.
 We’ve all stood in front of our closets and declared, “I have nothing to wear!”
-Check out my attire engagement session tips here and if you still can’t pick an outfit, let me know.
+Check out my attire engagement session tips here (Link currently unavailable, kindly email for more information) and if you still can’t pick an outfit, let me know.
 I’d love to help you find a look that works for you.

 Tip #7) I suggest that you choose two different outfits for your engagement session – one semi-formal/formal and one casual.
 That way, you get more variety in your photos.